This is absolutely the most educational session at build.

 Something went wrong getting the Visual Studio Achievements

 Jerry Nixon is a seasoned Developer Architect on the Microsoft Platform.
 Jerry has worked with Insurance, Non profit, and Financial Verticals.
 He has built and delivered solutions for Enterprise, Mobile, and Commercial.
 Jerry has taught students and professional developers throughout the country.
-He has presented at local events, regional first and third-party conferences, and national events including Dev Connections, Dev Intersections, and Microsoft Build.
+He has presented at local events, regional first and third-party conferences, and national events including Dev Connections, Dev Intersections, Code Camp, Dev Days, Dev Camp, Day of .Net, Microsoft Build, TechEd, and more.
 Today, Jerry is the Microsoft Developer Evangelist in Colorado. working closely with the XAML stack on Windows and Windows Phone - spreading the love.

 |Coffeehouse||Windows 8 Apps: Xaml vs. HTML5||31||May 23, 2012 at 8:53 AM|